For patients, families and caregivers, cancer education and support are an important part of the cancer treatment process.

 Baylor Scott & White Charles A. Sammons Cancer Center – Dallas offers several programs through the Patient Resource Center to help you and your loved ones understand and manage the physical, emotional and spiritual challenges of cancer.

-The Patient Resource Center staff includes a medical director, program manager, nurse educator, chaplains, social workers, genetic counselors, psycho-oncologist, art therapist, music therapist and practitioner and trained cancer survivor volunteers.
+The Patient Resource Center staff includes a program manager, chaplains, genetic counselors, art therapist, music therapist and practitioner and trained cancer survivor volunteers.
 Read below to learn more about cancer education and cancer support programs in Dallas offered at Baylor University Medical Center, part of Baylor Scott & White Health.

 Learn more about cancer education and cancer support programs in Dallas.